ianrenton/planesailing-server/README.md

 1. Ensure your machine has Java 11 or later installed, e.g. `sudo apt install openjdk-11-jre-headless`
 2. Find your copy of Plane/Sailing Server, either from the ZIP download or one you built yourself (see the previous section).
 You should have three files: a JAR file, an `application.conf` file, and a `run.sh`.
 3. Edit `application.conf` and set the IP addresses and ports as required.
-If you don't have a particular server, e.g. you don't do APRS, set `enabled: false` for that section.
+If you don't have a particular data type, e.g. you don't do APRS, set `enabled: false` for that section.
 4. Set the base station position, and any airports and seaports you'd like to appear in your data.
 5. Save `application.conf` and run the application, e.g. `chmod +x run.sh`, `./run.sh`
 6. Hopefully you should see log messages indicating that it has started up and loaded data!
 Every 10 seconds it will print out a summary of what's in its track table.